Advice for midwives, general practitioners, practice nurses, health providers and Public Health Units

 - are a current authorised vaccinator, and

-- have completed an online BCG vaccination update course.
+- have completed an online vaccination course that includes an update on BCG*.

 BCG Vaccinator practising in another region, or ceasing practice